aluisiora/routeros-client/README.md

 Note: you are not required to install `node-routeros` since it's already a dependency of this lib.

 ## Features
-[Everything you get from the `node-routeros`](https://github.com/aluisiora/node-routeros) is still here, plus:
+[Everything you get from the `node-routeros`](node-routeros) is still here, plus:
  * You can save the menu and reuse it for multiple operations.
  * There is a "Model" feature where you can fire commands on each entry of a menu individually (check the examples).
- * Easy to read and reusable code.
+ * Easy to read and write reusable code.

 ## Examples
-Here are some short examples of usage, head to the [wiki](https://github.com/aluisiora/routeros-client/wiki) for a complete documentation.
+Here are some short examples of usage, head to the [wiki](routeros-client/wiki) for a complete documentation.
 ### Connecting
 ```javascript
 const RouterOSClient = require('routeros-client').RouterOSClient;